Elliott Randall: Career

-Between 1966 and 1967, he taught music in Ohio.
+Between 1966 and 1967, he taught music in Lima, Ohio.
 Returning to New York, he began working as a staff musician for the Musicor record company.
 During 1968, he recorded with the Druids of Stonehenge with a brief cameo appearance on the Joe Franklin show.
 He began recording with friends around 1968, including Tim Rose, and made demo recordings with Donald Fagen and Walter Becker—who at the time were with Jay and the Americans.
 In 1969 he recorded on the album Electric Black Man, featuring Eric Mercury, and toured with the ensemble, which included Bill Lordan on drums, later to perform in the Robin Trower Band and with Sly Stone.
 In 1969, he joined the band Seatrain, opting for that band rather than joining Wilson Pickett in Muscle Shoals.
 In 1970, Randall signed with the Robert Stigwood Organization, which managed Cream, The Bee Gees, John Mayall and The Staple Singers.
 He formed a band called Randall's Island, which recorded a few albums on Polydor.

 In 1972, The Stigwood Organization bought the rights to Jesus Christ Superstar and produced the show on Broadway.
 They hired Randall's band to perform the music.
 There, Randall met guitarist Vinnie Bell, who was experimenting with various electronic effects.
 Randall began to dabble in electronics as well, and whenever Bell couldn't make a gig, he recommended Randall.

 In 1972, Randall left New York for California.
 He reunited with Becker, Fagen and childhood friend Jeff 'Skunk' Baxter, and recorded the first Steely Dan album, Can't Buy a Thrill.
 Randall's guitar work on "Reelin' in the Years" became popular as the song became a chart success, and soon, as the solo gained fame and respect, Randall began getting calls from other artists.